Knot complements decomposing into prisms: Maps, surfaces, and mutation

 Recall from the proof of \Cref{main_tech_thm} that $\widetilde{M}_{i,j}$ is the preimage of $M_{i,j}$ in the universal cover $\mathbb{S}^3$ of a lens space $L(p,q)$ obtained by filling $M_{i,j}$ (where $(p,q) = (13,3)$ or $(22,5)$ for $j=1$ or $2$, respectively).
 In particular the action of the cyclic covering transformation group of $\mathbb{S}^3\to L(p,q)$ restricts to one on $\widetilde{M}_{i,j}$, and as a result, the covering map's restriction to $p\co\widetilde{M}_{i,j}\to M_{i,j}$ is also cyclic, with covering transformation group $\mathbb{Z}/p\mathbb{Z}$.
 If $\widetilde{M}_{i,j}$ was an achiral knot complement for some $i,j$, then there would be an orientation-reversing self-isometry $\rho$ of $\widetilde{M}_{i,j}$, so $p\circ\rho$ would be another covering map to $\widetilde{M}_{i,j}\to M_{i,j}$ with cyclic covering transformation group generated by $\rho\tau\rho$, where $\tau$ generates the covering transformation group of $p$.
 But since $H_1(M_{i,j})\cong\mathbb{Z}$, $M_{i,j}$ has a unique cyclic cover of any fixed degree, so this is not possible. \end{proof}

+Recall that each $\doh^{333}_i$ is amphichiral in that it has an orientation-reversing isometry coming from a lift of a reflection.
+One takeaway from the corollary above, since each $M_{i,j}$ is chiral, is that it should have a ``chiral twin''.
+The following remark identifies these.

-\begin{remark} In light of \Cref{isoms}, for each $i$ and $j$ one should expect the orientation-reversing self-isometry of $\doh^{333}_i$ ($i=2$ or $3$) to lift to a map $M_{i,j}\to M_{i,j}'$ for a degree-$24$ cover $M_{i,j}'$ of $\doh^{333}_i$ that is not orientation-\emph{preserving} isometric to $M_{i,j}$.
+\begin{remark} In light of \Cref{isoms}, for each $i$ and $j$ one should expect the orientation-reversing self-isometry of $\doh^{333}_i$ ($i=2$ or $3$) to lift to an orientation-reversing isometry $M_{i,j}\to M_{i,j}'$ for another degree-$24$ cover $M_{i,j}'$ of $\doh^{333}_i$ that does not have an orientation-preserving isometry to $M_{i,j}$; that is, $M_{ij}'$ has a different permutation representation than $M_{i,j}$.
 This is indeed the case.
 The right-permutations $\sigma_{i,j}'$ corresponding to the $M_{i,j}'$ are in \Cref{table_pr prime}, and below we record the permutations $\phi_{i,j}$, as in \Cref{comb isom}, corresponding to the isometries $M_{i,j}\to M_{i,j}'$. \end{remark}

 We turn attention to the surfaces $S_{i,j}$ and the complementary submanifolds $M_{i,j}^{\pm}$ to them.

 \begin{prop} For $i\in\{2,3\}$ and $j=\{1,2\}$, with $M_{i,j}$ as in \Cref{main_tech_thm}, the closed, embedded, totally geodesic surface $S_{i,j}\subset M_{i,j}$ supplied by \Cref{geodesic surface} is orientable, connected, and of genus two. \end{prop}